eloquent/phony/doc/index.md

 #### Returning the "self" value from a generator

-The stub [self value] can be return from a generator by using [`returnsSelf()`](#generatorAnswer.returnsSelf) on any [generator answer]:
+The stub [self value] can be returned from a generator by using [`returnsSelf()`](#generatorAnswer.returnsSelf) on any [generator answer]:

 ```php